 I was preaching scared in those days, worried about what certain people would think.
 As a result, my preaching lacked passion and power.
 I told Libby, my wife, three times during that season that I was resigning.
 But I didn’t…

-In retrospect, I’m absolutely convinced that God was right in the middle of that mess, and here’s why: He was using our pain to get us to stop marching and start dancing.
+In retrospect, I’m convinced that God wasn’t surprised by that mess, He knew our struggle would get us to stop marching and start dancing.

 Praise the LORD.
 Praise God in his sanctuary; praise him in his mighty heavens.
 Praise him for his acts of power; praise him for his surpassing greatness.
 Praise him with the sounding of the trumpet, praise him with the harp and lyre, praise him with timbrel and dancing… (Psalm 150:1-4)